-be set out in the Design and Access Statement and cross-referenced where appropriate.
-Active design measures, including high efficacy lighting and efficient mechanical ventilation, should be set out in the energy assessment.

-- b.
-The applicant should provide details in the energy assessment of the demand reduction measures specific to the scheme, for example enhanced U-value numbers (W/m2K), air tightness improvement, efficient services and lighting. - c.
-The applicant should clearly identify the extent to which Building Regulations are exceeded through the use of these demand reduction measures alone, i.e. the percentage improvement of the BER/DER over the TER. - d.
+- a.
+Passive design measures, including orientation and site layout, natural ventilation and lighting, thermal mass and solar shading, should already be set out in the Design and Access Statement and cross-referenced where appropriate.
+Active design measures, including high efficacy lighting and efficient mechanical ventilation, should be set out in the energy assessment. - b.
+Measures that are proposed to reduce the demand for cooling should also be set out i.e. minimisation of internal gains, night cooling, etc. - c.
+The applicant should provide details in the energy assessment of the demand reduction measures specific to the scheme, for example enhanced U-value numbers (W/m2K), air tightness improvement, efficient services and lighting. - d.
+The applicant should clearly identify the extent to which Building Regulations are exceeded through the use of these demand reduction measures alone, i.e. the percentage improvement of the BER/DER over the Target Emissions Rate (TER). - e.
 The appendix of the energy assessment should include a summary output sheets from the modelling work (i.e. a print out such as a BRUKL report).
-For applications including residential units, a clear explanation of the different dwelling types modelled should be provided. - e.
-The energy assessment should also set out proposals for how non-regulated energy and carbon dioxide emissions will be reduced through the use of energy efficient appliances and equipment, controls, good management practice, etc. - f.
+For applications including residential units, a clear explanation of the different dwelling types modelled should be provided. - f.
+The energy assessment should also set out proposals for how nonregulated energy and carbon dioxide emissions will be reduced through the use of energy efficient appliances and equipment, controls, good management practice, etc. - g.
 The percentage reduction in non-Building Regulations covered energy uses, along with measures undertaken, should also be provided.